alifadl009/SuperMarioRL/README.md

 ### `RandomAgent.py`

 Runs a random agent in the Super Mario Bros environment.
-The agent takes random actions, and gameplay is recorded and saved in `video/`.
+The agent takes random actions.

 ### `Train.py`